Austinepass/Test-taker/Readme.md

 <img src="https://user-images.githubusercontent.com/47523119/121693269-e3d74680-cac0-11eb-8b16-124cb66b9bdf.png" width=25% height=25%>

-Now the application has been fully revamped to leverage the Gemini AI capabilities and provide a much richer user experience while maintaining a minimalist user interface.
+Now the application has been fully revamped to leverage the Gemini AI capabilities and provide a much richer user experience while maintaining a minimalistic user interface.
 The idea is simple yet powerful.
 It allows users to generate quiz questions from literally any topic or field with just a single prompt.

 <p float="center">